trakBan/spongebob-cli/README.md

 ### If the video won't play
 - Check if you have mpv and youtube-dl installed.
     - You can also install `youtube-dl` through your package manager if `setup.py` did not install it correctly
-- If you don't have youtube-dl but a fork of it, make a alias in your .zshrc or .bashrc for youtube-dl and direct it to your fork.
+- If you don't have youtube-dl but a fork of it, make an alias in your ~./bashrc file and alias it to youtube-dl

 ## Rewrite in rust!
  [Ali-TM-original ](https://github.com/Ali-TM-original) Made [spongebob-cli in rust](https://github.com/Ali-TM-original/SpongbobCli-Rust)

 ## Contributors
+Feel free to add yourself in if you contributed to the project.
 [yaacornus](https://github.com/yaacornus),
 [redouane](https://github.com/red-elka),
 [totensee](https://github.com/totensee),